 When he decided to study law, he already had a distinguished career underway as a psychologist.
 He studied psychology at Alfred University in Alfred, New York, and received his Master’s degree in 1973.
+He practiced in the Department of Correction, School system, with a focus on special needs, and testified in Court, along with providing counseling and consulting services.
 He studied law at the California Western School of Law in San Diego, and obtained his Juris Doctorate in 1990, graduating Cum Laude.

 - City University of New York, City College — B.A. in Psychology, 1971

 - Alfred University — Masters in Psychology, 1973

 - California Western School of Law — J.D., 1990, with honors